ng-Classic/ng-classic/aio/content/guide/language-service.md

 In [Sublime Text](https://www.sublimetext.com), the Language Service supports only in-line templates when installed as a plug-in.
 You need a custom Sublime plug-in \(or modifications to the current plug-in\) for completions in HTML files.

-To use the Language Service for in-line templates, you must first add an extension to allow TypeScript, then install the Angular Language Service plug-in.
+To use the Language Service for in-line templates, you must first add an extension to allow TypeScript, then install the Angular ClassicLanguage Service plug-in.
 Starting with TypeScript 2.3, TypeScript has a plug-in model that the language service can use.

 1. Install the latest version of TypeScript in a local `node_modules` directory: